-My current work is located in a number of intersecting fields: nineteenth-century literature, Jewish studies, digital humanities, public humanities, and nineteenth-century Caribbean culture.
-My first book, English Origins, Jewish Discourse, and the Nineteenth-Century British Novel (2009), examines responses to Jewish and Christian religious and historical affiliations.
-I've also completed two essay collections: An Uncomfortable Authority: Maria Edgeworth and her Contexts and Victorian Xenophobia.
-More recently I've been working on a co-edited essay collection, Caribbean Jewish Crossings: Literary History and Creative Practice (University of Virginia Press, 2019) in which I have an essay on the Jamaican writer, Philip Cohen Labatt.
-I'm also currently completing a linked monograph and digital project on the intersection of archival studies and London's East End.
-The monograph examines nineteenth-century archives.
-The corresponding digital project, The Lyon Archive, contains digital editions of A.S.
-Lyon's diaries within the context of digital exhibits and objects tied to Lyon's writing and culture.
-My work on nineteenth-century London foregrounds literary traffic throughout the Atlantic world, especially between the East End and the West Indies.
+My current work is located in a number of intersecting fields: nineteenth-century literature, Jewish studies, digital humanities, public humanities, and Caribbean studies.
+My first book, English Origins, Jewish Discourse, and the Nineteenth-Century British Novel (Pess State Press, 2009), examines literary responses to Jewish and Christian religious and historical affiliations.
+Recently I've completed two essay collections, Fear, Loathing, and Victorian Xenophobia (Ohio State University Press, 2013) and Caribbean Jewish Crossings: Literary History and Creative Practice (University of Virginia Press, 2019) in which I have an essay on the Jamaican Jewish writer, Philip Cohen Labatt (1823-1854) and his use of the trickster figure.
+I'm currently completing The Archive's East End, a study of archival theory and the nineteenth-century East End of London.
+A corresponding digital project, The Lyon Archive, includes digital editions of texts from the Lyon Family Archive, interactive maps, podcast interviews with family members, and data visualizations of East End publications and their Atlantic connections.
 Through this work I've had opportunities to collaborate on a multi-year public-humanities research project to create a permanent archive of Jamaican Jewish cemeteries.
-Materials from our work are now part of the University of Florida's Digital Library of the Caribbean (DLOC).

 I serve as the Director of Digital Humanities in the College of Arts and Sciences.
 In 2017 I helped create a minor in Digital Humanities.